Hawk Alfredson: Influences

 When in art school in Stockholm, Hawk Alfredson was greatly influenced by the artwork of surrealists Salvador Dalí and René Magritte; Alfredson considers some of Dali's work remains "fascinating on many levels" but has not remained a major influence.
 Old Masters who influenced Alfredson's early artistic development include Johannes Vermeer, Jan van Eyck, and Georges de La Tour.
 Alfredson's artwork also shows the influence of Swiss Symbolist painter Arnold Böcklin.
 Of contemporary artists, Alfredson identifies Odd Nerdrum as having had a deep and lasting impact: "I think he's one of the best living artists on this planet."

 Alfredson readily acknowledges the early influence of historical figures such as Visionary artists Hieronymus Bosch and William Blake or Symbolist artists Karel Vítězslav Mašek and Edvard Munch.
 When in his early 20s, Alfredson came upon a painting by Alberto Giacometti and "it truly mesmerized me and put me in a dreamlike, hypnotic state of mind where time and space disappeared.

 The films of Andrei Tarkovsky, Ingmar Bergman, Alain Resnais, and Carl Theodor Dreyer also helped strengthen the emerging artist's vision.
-Written works such as Gustav Meyrink's The Golem as well as hallucinatory stories of Carolos Castaneda, Zoran Zivkovic, and Hector Gramme have influenced Alfredson's artistic vision.
+Written works such as Gustav Meyrink's The Golem as well as hallucinatory stories of Carlos Castaneda, Zoran Zivkovic, and Hector Gramme have influenced Alfredson's artistic vision.